moogacs/docs.buf.build/docs/bsr/usage.md

 ### Deprecate or Undeprecate a Repository

-BSR repositories can be deprecated. `buf` will warn you when you run `buf mod update` on a module that depends on a deprecated repository.
+BSR repositories can be deprecated. `buf` warns you when you run `buf mod update` on a module that depends on a deprecated repository.

 You can deprecate a repository with